xenitane/xenitane/README.md

 # Tushar Jain | xenitane

->
->Your Friendly, Nerdy, Geeky Software Developer
+> Your Friendly, Nerdy, Geeky Software Developer

->
+> Living in the terminal, zsh/tmux/nvim + tools.

 ## 💫 About Me

 Hi, I'm Tushar Jain.
 I like maths, and I love solving problems and using those solutions to build systems that help other people.